Planning A Balcony Garden For Wildlife Habitat

 Biodiversity loss is a growing concern, especially in urban areas.
 However, with a bit of planning and creativity, even the smallest balcony can become a rich wildlife habitat.
 Creating such an environment requires selecting plants that attract pollinators, providing water sources, and ensuring a safe, sustainable space for local fauna.
 By following a thoughtful design and gardening process, you can make a significant contribution to preserving biodiversity in your urban setting.

-See also How to Create a Butterfly-Friendly Balcony Garden
+See also How To Create A Balcony Garden For Small Animals

 Key Concepts